PR1YAM9/ntccProject/README.md

 # Imagine-AI

-This project is an implementation of an image generation website that utilizes artificial intelligence techniques to generate customized and visually compelling images based on user prompts.
+This project implements an image generation website that utilizes artificial intelligence techniques to generate customized and visually compelling images based on user prompts.
 It combines the power of ReactJS, Express.js, Node.js, and the Leap AI API to deliver a user-friendly and interactive experience.

 ## Tech Stack

-**Client:** ReactJS,Material UI
+**Client:** ReactJS, Material UI

 **Server:** NodeJS, ExpressJS